sergzach/d/README.md

     ...
 ```

 Debug in {paired to example.py} d_example.py -- the copy of function/methods in a repeating loop.
-Now you can change the function/method bodies in d_example.py without stopping executing python process.
+Now you can change the function/method bodies in d_example.py without stopping a python process.

 Also you can stop on breakpoint in d_example.py in your IDE.